Kava-Labs/doctor/README.md

 Usage of doctor:
       --autoheal                                          whether doctor should take active measures to attempt to heal the kava process (e.g. place on standby if it falls significantly behind live)
       --autoheal_blockchain_service_name string           the name of the systemd service running the blockchain. this is the service that gets restarted in the autoheal process (default "kava")
+      --autoheal_initial_delay_seconds int                initial delay before autoheal attempts a restart. useful for allowing longer startup time for the chain, like during statesync initialization
       --autoheal_restart_delay_seconds int                number of seconds autohealing routines will wait to restart the endpoint, effective from the last time it was restarted and over riding the values downtime_restart_threshold_seconds no_new_blocks_restart_threshold_seconds (default 2700)
       --autoheal_sync_latency_tolerance_seconds int       how far behind live the node is allowed to fall before autohealing actions are attempted (default 120)
       --autoheal_sync_to_live_tolerance_seconds int       how close to the current time the node must resync to before being considered in sync again (default 12)